-e.
-Department Chairs and Program Directors

-- 1) Appoint department chairs and program directors after consultation with department faculty and approval from the provost. - 2) Conduct regular meetings with each chair and program director and with the council of chairs in the college or school to mentor and oversee their leadership. - 3) Conduct annual evaluations of department chairs and program directors.

-f.
-Programs

-- 1) Responsible for overall quality of all academic programs. - 2) Contribute to the development and/or refinement of new or existing curriculum. - 3) Oversee program review and program self-study processes. - 4) Oversee the initiation of new undergraduate majors or minors and graduate programs through the Academic Cabinet strategic process. - 5) Oversee regional and professional accreditation relevant to any or all programs in the college or school.

-g.
-Fiscal Responsibility

-- Oversee program, department, and college or school budget planning, preparation, and budget management to ensure adherence to established budgets. - 2) Conduct periodic fiscal review of all college or school program budgets to ensure fiscal responsibility. - Collaborate with undergraduate enrollment management to fulfill the undergraduate course needs of the university; prepare proposals for additional faculty and resources needed to meet projected enrollment. - 4) Prepare graduate enrollment projections for all graduate programs in the college or school in conjunction with the associate vice president for Academic Enrollment; prepare proposals for additional resources needed to meet projected enrollment. - 5) Responsible for managing the fulfillment of graduate enrollment projections.

-h.
-College or School Faculty

-- 1) Create an atmosphere conducive to positive faculty morale. - Oversee creation of annual workload assignments in conjunction with department chairs and submit to the Office of the Provost by established deadlines via Activity Insight. - 3) Oversee faculty development in conjunction with the Office of Faculty Development in the Center for Teaching, Learning and Assessment. - 4) Conduct or oversee annual meetings with individual faculty members as specified in the Faculty Evaluation System in conjunction with department chairs. - 5) Complete evaluation documents as specified in the Faculty Evaluation System and make recommendations to the provost for retention, promotion, and extended contracts. - 6) Chair meetings of the college or school faculty. - 7) Review and approve faculty sabbatical applications and replacement plans.
+- 3) Create a summary of implications for the college or school; - 4) Build analyses into a strategic plan and annual goals that integrate with university plans and goals. - e.
+Supervise associate deans, department chairs, and program directors: - Appoint associate deans, department chairs, and program directors after consultation with department faculty and approval from the provost; - 2) Conduct regular meetings with each chair and program director and with the council of chairs in the college or school to mentor and oversee their leadership; - 3) Conduct annual evaluations of department chairs and program directors. - f.
+Responsible for overall quality of all academic programs: - 1) Contribute to the development and/or refinement of new or existing curriculum; - 2) Oversee program review and program self-study processes; - 3) Oversee the initiation of new undergraduate majors or minors and graduate programs through the Academic Cabinet strategic process; - 4) Oversee regional and professional accreditation relevant to any or all programs in the college or school. - g.
+Provide fiscal stewardship of college or school: - Oversee program, department, and college or school budget planning, preparation, and budget management to ensure adherence to established budgets; - 2) Conduct periodic fiscal review of all college or school program budgets to ensure fiscal responsibility; - Collaborate with undergraduate enrollment management to fulfill the undergraduate course needs of the university; prepare proposals for additional faculty and resources needed to meet projected enrollment; - 4) Prepare graduate enrollment projections for all graduate programs in the college or school in conjunction with the associate vice president for Academic Enrollment; prepare proposals for additional resources needed to meet projected enrollment: - 5) Responsible for managing the fulfillment of graduate enrollment projections. - h.
+Provide leadership to college or school faculty: - 1) Create an atmosphere conducive to positive faculty morale; - Oversee creation of annual workload assignments in conjunction with department chairs and submit to the Office of the Provost by established deadlines via Activity Insight; - 3) Oversee faculty development in conjunction with the Office of Faculty Development in the Center for Teaching, Learning and Assessment; - 4) Conduct or oversee annual meetings with individual faculty members as specified in the Faculty Evaluation System in conjunction with department chairs;

-- 8) Upon vacancy of an existing faculty position or approval of a new position, initiate and oversee the faculty recruitment process, making a recommendation for hire to the provost. - 9) Oversee the hiring of adjunct faculty in accordance with university policy. - 10) The faculty of record has the responsibility and right to determine students' grades based on professional judgment.
-In rare circumstances (e.g. as the result of a successful student appeal), a dean may change a student's grade administratively.
+- 5) Complete evaluation documents as specified in the Faculty Evaluation System and make recommendations to the provost for retention, promotion, and extended contracts; - 6) Chair meetings of the college or school faculty; - 7) Review and approve faculty sabbatical applications and replacement plans; - 8) Upon vacancy of an existing faculty position or approval of a new position, initiate and oversee the faculty recruitment process, making a recommendation for hire to the provost; - 9) Oversee the hiring of adjunct faculty in accordance with university policy; - 10) The faculty of record has the responsibility and right to determine students' grades based on professional judgment.
+In rare circumstances (e.g. as the result of a successful student appeal), a dean may change a student's grade administratively. - Contribute to university leadership: - 1) Demonstrate effective working relations with the president, provost, and the Office of the President: - 2) Participate actively and effectively in the Academic Cabinet and President's Council; - Represent the college or school and the university to internal and external groups or organizations; - 4) Collaborate with University Advancement in engaging donors and fundraising.